IS4152/2020-01_IS4152-twitter/README.md

 Run `pip install -r requirements.txt` to install the necessary packages needed to run the visualisation and to run topic modelling and sentiment analysis.

+Run `npm i` to then install all the necessary node_modules

 ## Running the project locally

 Enter into the directory `web-projectFinal` and then run `gulp`.